Painting by Alex Florschutz

 Regardless of the method, relaxing your body and relieving tension, without agenda for it to be sexual or result in peak orgasm, can help you open up to experiencing more pleasure both in and out of the bedroom.
 If you have difficulty with orgasm or with delighting in life, simply start off with learning how to soften your body, little by little.
 No pressure.
 No rush.
 If there are other factors that need to be addressed as well, those will become more clear.
 But for now, just take a moment to shut your eyes and think about what relaxes you.
 And then?
 I encourage you to go do it.

-About the Author: Rebecca Clio Gould is a holistic health coach and mentor specializing in women’s sexuality and spirituality.
+Rebecca Clio Gould is a holistic health coach and mentor specializing in women’s sexuality and spirituality.
 She is also a qigong and meditation teacher and author of The Multi-Orgasmic Diet: Embrace Your Sexual Energy and Awaken Your Senses for a Healthier, Happier, Sexier You.
 Her commitment to spreading love and light is evident in the work she does helping others learn how to live happier, healthier, juicier lives.
 She is known to be a “possibility realist”—offering uplifting spiritual guidance while also grounded in reality.
-You can learn more about Rebecca and her book by visiting www.rebeccacliogould.com.
+Learn more about Rebecca and her book by visiting www.rebeccacliogould.com.